myoungbrun/myoungbrun.github.io/_pages/research.md

 ## Work in progress

-* Distributional effects of carbon taxation and political acceptability
+* The political economy of carbon taxation with vertical and horizontal inequality

 * Intra-regional inequality and climate policy in integrated assessment models